 Note: for other countries, the flights are still operated exclusively by Azores Airlines.

 Low-cost “island hopping”

 You can still fly from Lisbon, Porto, or Faro to S. Miguel on one of the low-cost airlines and ask SATA for a free inter-island connecting flight.
 Basically, if you declare that your final destination is another island and that you won’t stay in S. Miguel for longer than 24 hours, SATA has to provide you with a connecting flight free of charge.
 That means you can visit islands that are more remote without additional flight costs.
 The downside is that you probably won’t have enough time to explore S. Miguel properly.

 Other options for “island hopping”

-For the islands that are closer together, you can choose to be based in one island and travel by boat to visit the other ones nearby.
+For the islands that are closer together, you can choose to be based on one island and travel by boat to visit the other ones nearby.
 For example, you can fly to Flores, be based there, and reach Corvo by boat (or the other way around); you can fly to Faial, be based there, and reach Pico and S. Jorge by boat too (they’re called the “triangle” islands for a reason).

 If you’re not the biggest fan of boat rides (trust me, I feel your pain) or if you decided to travel off-peak (when the ocean is not as “gentle”), search the flights that work best for you by using SATA’s multicity option.
 Before that, I always check the frequency of flights between islands first and the number of layovers.

-#2 Finding Things to do in the Islands
+#2 Finding things to do in the Azores islands